 Veterans Day 2015 will be observed on Wednesday, November 11th, 2015.
 As a federal holiday Veterans Day is usually observed on November 11th every year.
 However, if it occurs on a Sunday then the following Monday is designated as the Federal holiday, and if it occurs on a Saturday then either Saturday or Friday may be designated.

-When the Federal holiday and November 11th date are different often times Veterans Day activities will take place on both days and still many activities are often scheduled the weekend leading up to Veterans Day even if both dates match.
+When the Federal holiday and November 11th dates are different often times Veterans Day activities will take place on both days and still many activities are often scheduled the weekend leading up to Veterans Day even if both dates match.

 About Veterans Day